ComposableFi/picasso-sdk/README.md

 import React from 'react';

-import { memoBuilder } from '../common/utils';
+import { memoBuilder, cosmosTransfer } from 'picasso-sdk';
-import cosmosTransfer from './methods';

 // use txhash to track the transaction from indexer const Button = () => {